mavlink/qgc-user-guide/en/FlyView/FlyView.md

 ### Takeoff {#takeoff}

-> **Tip** If you are starting a mission for a multicopter *QGroundControl* will automatically perform the takeoff step.
+> **Tip** If you are starting a mission for a multicopter, *QGroundControl* will automatically perform the takeoff step.

 To takeoff (when landed):
 1. Press the **Takeoff** button in the *Fly Tools* (this will toggle to a **Land** button after taking off).